ecwws/lisabot/README.md

 This is a unique feature of Lisa Bot.
-A passive responder is essentially an executable command that is specified in the Lisa Bot's config file what message patter would trigger it's execution and how it's executed.
+A passive responder is essentially an executable command that is specified in the Lisa Bot's config file what message patter would trigger its execution and how it's executed.
 Then the output of the command would be returned to the source adapter that triggered the responder.